thomasbrunstrom/aoc-bot/README.md

 A bot for advent of code for 13|37

-## Session

-You'll need a valid session from the website to run the server locally.
-Add it to a `.env` file with `session=###` on the first line.
-After that, start the server with `npm run serve` to watch the directory.
+Start the server with `npm run serve` to watch the directory for changes while developing.

+## .env file

+session=### A valid session from the the advent of code site. https://adventofcode.com token=### A token obtained from the slack developer page. https://api.slack.com/ channelId=### The channel-id you want to post messages to. isDev=true/false if we're on dev (I cache to not be rate limited)